BrittonWinterrose/InventoryShelfCheck/README.md

 # InventoryShelfCheck
 Smooth little 1 page application that you use  look up what products are on a specific shelf to print a list for manual inventory cycle counts.
 Uses google sheets & forms as a database for the back end.
+Works great with the inventoryDatabase spreadsheets app I built.

 Copy this google spreadsheets to your own google drive: